Terms and Conditions

 AU PAIR COUPLE

-QUALIFIED NANNIES, PLEASE REFER TO WWW.MILLENNIUM-NANNIES.CO.UK FOR DETAILS
+FOR LIVE IN MOTHERS HELPS, LIVE IN HOUSEKEEPERS & QUALIFIED LIVE IN NANNIES, PLEASE REFER TO WWW.MILLENNIUM-NANNIES.CO.UK FOR DETAILS

 4. The fees outlined above are determined by the au pair's intended length of stay.
 The 3 & 4-6 month fees are only for applicants who are unable to commit to a longer stay and may not be used as an initial payment on a longer term applicant.
 With the exception of Summer au pairs, no further payment will be expected by the agency if an au pair stays significantly longer than the period of time originally paid for.